 - a.
-It's created under the laws of a state
+A corporation is created under the laws of a state

 - b.
 Owners are called shareholders

 - c.
 Shareholders are not personally responsible for corporation debts and obligations

 - d.
 Both a. and b.

 - e.
-All three: a., b. and c.
+All three: a., b., and c.

 7. Ownership in a corporation can be transferred by